-No won has won the war, but here were the winners of the skirmishes I witnessed:
+No one has won the war, but a few winners emerged at the skirmishes I witnessed:

 - Best Tradeshow Branding: ISIS absolutely owned the show in terms of branded impressions.
 They had their name on the bags (inset), on the registration desk, at two lounges and at their purple booth.
 Congrats to its Seattle-based marketing/PR team who made quite a splash with that six-figure buy.

 - Best Product Launch: Google was the only one of the four which launched a new product, its digital coupon/POS initiative, Zavers.
-The new service is more than isn't solely a mobile wallet, but the Google Wallet is a key piece of enabling technology.
+The new service isn't solely a mobile wallet, and the Google Wallet is a key piece of enabling technology.
 Although its booth was buried in the back, Google had a lot of traffic when I stopped by on day two.

-- Best Partnering: PayPal was the clear winner, announcing a huge partnership with NCR (which owned the front of the show floor and always seemed to have a huge buzz going, and I don't think this was a coincidence, the color scheme of the whole show seemed to revolve around the NCR booth).
+- Best Partnering: PayPal was the clear winner, announcing a huge partnership with NCR.
+(NCR, which owned the front of the show floor, seemed to have a huge buzz going at all times, and I don't think it was a coincidence that the color scheme of the whole show seemed to revolve around the NCR booth).
 See the post at our Finovate blog for a summary of the deal making.

 Most Recent Posts: